ZachIronthrash/SudokuSolver/README.md

 ## Features

 <!-- Add your features here -->
-- Displaying Sudoku boards of in the console
+- Displaying Sudoku boards in the console
 - Creating, editing, saving, and loading boards of any square radix
 - Solving boards according to standard Sudoku rules